openSUSE/news-o-o/_posts/2009-03-19-opensuse-project-accepted-to-google-summer-of-code-2009.markdown

 ---
 author: News Team
+comments: true
 date: 2009-03-19 22:39:00+00:00
 layout: post
 link: https://news.opensuse.org/2009/03/19/opensuse-project-accepted-to-google-summer-of-code-2009/
+slug: opensuse-project-accepted-to-google-summer-of-code-2009
-title: "openSUSE Project Accepted to Google Summer of Code 2009"
+title: openSUSE Project Accepted to Google Summer of Code 2009
+wordpress_id: 1314
 categories:
 - Announcements
 - Google Summer of Code
 ---

 Once again, the openSUSE Project will be participating in Google's Summer of Code program! openSUSE was one of the 150 mentoring organizations accepted this year, and we're excited to have the chance to work with students on [projects to improve the openSUSE distribution and its tools](http://en.opensuse.org/Summer_of_Code_2009#Ideas).